Last updated on March 1st, 2023

 Overview: Kyushu Best Food

 All in all, no trip to Japan can ever be complete without trying on their Japanese food.
-No matter how many times we visited Japan, we all still impressed by its culture, building, and food.
+No matter how many times we visited Japan, we were all still impressed by its culture, building, and food.
 While most people are flocking to Tokyo or Osaka when visiting Japan.
-Kyushu food is truly amazing with various kinds of foods that they have offered.
-It worth visiting just in search of the best food in Kyushu.
+Kyushu food is truly amazing with the various kinds of foods that they have offered.
+It is worth visiting just in search of the best food in Kyushu.

-Last but not least, there is still much more food that worth recommended that does not include in this Kyushu food guide.
+Last but not least, there is still much more food that is worth recommending that does not include in this Kyushu food guide.
 Free feel to read through below separate food guide with more detail.
 Hopefully, my Kyushu food guide has inspired your coming visit to Kyushu.
 Enjoy your food trip to Kyushu.

 Fukuoka Food Guide: Best Must Eat Food in Fukuoka